Overlap in Observational Studies with High-Dimensional Covariates

 In this section, we show that strict overlap restricts the overall discrepancy between the treated and control covariate measures, and that this restriction becomes more binding as the dimension $p$ increases.
 Formally, we write the control and treatment measures for covariates, for all $p$, as:

-Let $\pi := P(T = 1)$ be the marginal probability that any unit is assigned to treatment.
-For the remainder of the paper, we will assume that $\eta \leq \pi \leq 1-\eta$.
-With a slight abuse of notation, the relationship between the marginal probability measure on covariates, implied by the superpopulation distribution $P$, and the condition-specific probability measures $P_0$ and $P_1$ is given by the mixture $ P = \pi P_1 + (1-\pi) P_0. $
+For the remainder of the paper, we will assume that the marginal probability that any unit is assigned to treatment, $\pi := P(T = 1)$, is bounded by $\eta \leq \pi \leq 1-\eta$.
+With a slight abuse of notation, we define the marginal probability measure on covariates, implied by the superpopulation distribution, as $ P = \pi P_1 + (1-\pi) P_0, $ a mixture of the condition-specific probability measures $P_0$ and $P_1$.

-We write the densities of $P_1$ and $P_0$ with respect to the dominating measure $P$ as $dP_1/dP$ and $dP_0/dP$.
-We write the marginal probability measures of finite-dimensional covariate sets $X_{1:p}$ as $P_0(X_{1:p})$ and $P_1(X_{1:p})$, and the marginal densities as $dP_1/dP(X_{1:p})$ and $dP_0/dP(X_{1:p})$.
-When discussing density ratios, we will omit the dominating measure $dP$.
+We write the densities of $P_1$ and $P_0$ with respect to the dominating measure $P$ as $\d P _1/\d P $ and $\d P _0/\d P $.
+We write the marginal probability measures of finite-dimensional covariate sets $X_{1:p}$ as $P_0(X_{1:p})$ and $P_1(X_{1:p})$, and the marginal densities as $\d P _1/\d P (X_{1:p})$ and $\d P _0/\d P (X_{1:p})$.
+When discussing density ratios, we will omit the dominating measure $\d P $.

 By Bayes' Theorem, Assumption~\ref{assn:strict overlap} is equivalent to the following bound on the density ratio between $P_1$ and $P_0$, which we will refer to as a likelihood ratio: